 Richard D. Wolff is Professor of Economics Emeritus, University of Massachusetts, Amherst where he taught economics from 1973 to 2008.
 He is currently a Visiting Professor in the Graduate Program in International Affairs of the New School University, New York City.
-He also teaches classes regularly at the Brecht Forum in Manhattan.

 Earlier he taught economics at Yale University (1967-1969) and at the City College of the City University of New York (1969-1973).
 In 1994, he was a Visiting Professor of Economics at the University of Paris (France), I (Sorbonne).
+Wolff was also regular lecturer at the Brecht Forum in New York City.

 BA in History from Harvard College (1963);